Awabkhaled/Laravel-APIs/README.md

 ---

 # Validation Helper
 - Created a helper class for validating IDs used in the request, ensuring that provided post IDs or tag IDs exist in the database before processing the request.
 - Added a method to check if a user is authorized to modify their own posts, preventing unauthorized access to other users' posts or tags.

----

-# Authentication

-- Applied **Sanctum** middleware for user authentication, ensuring that routes requiring authentication are protected.
-- Used the `Route::middleware('auth:sanctum')->group(...)` to wrap the post and tag related routes, ensuring only authenticated users can create, update, delete, or view posts.